abeimler/cpp_starter_project/README.md

  - cogapp
    - `pip install --user cogapp`

-We need cogsapp to generate Sourcefile-lists in CMakeLists.txt-files, _see ./configure.sh_
+We need cogapp to generate Sourcefile-lists in CMakeLists.txt-files, _see ./configure.sh_

 ### configure